V-Sekai/manuals/decisions/20240830-use-dokku-to-host-vsk-backend.md

-# Transition to Dokku from Kubernetes Proposal
+# Proposed: Transition to Dokku from Kubernetes Proposal

 ## Overview